jugal-gandhi/JSC/README.md

 ## Disclaimer

 *This repository accompanies the manuscript and is provided to support the architectural descriptions presented in the paper.
 This repository should not be interpreted as the complete implementation of the obfuscation methodology presented in the paper.
-The source code represents the baseline architecture used during this work and is intended solely for academic purposes.
+The source code serves as the baseline architecture for this work and is intended solely for academic purposes.
 All rights remain with the respective authors and their affiliated institutions.*

 <div align="center">